mohamedamale11-sys/assurance-service/README.md

 The backend signs events and posts to `/events`.
 It exposes `/assurance/status` so the UI can show a Verified/Unverified badge.

+## Formal verification artifact

+The audit-chain invariant is specified in:

+- `specs/audit_chain.tla`

+This is a lightweight formal spec that captures the expected hash-chain properties and batch-root behavior.

 ## Troubleshooting